ncopa/lddtree/README.md

 * resolv symlinks
 * fall back to objdump and readelf if scanelf is not found

-lddtree.sh depends on scanelf from pax-utils or objdump and readelf from binutils.
+lddtree.sh depends on scanelf from pax-utils package or readelf from binutils package.

 ```
 Usage: lddtree.sh [options] ELFFILE...